7 Reasons Cash Flow Conversations Matter To Your Financial Advising Clients

 #5 Debt Management

-For clients with unsettled debt, and no plan for paying those debts down, building cash flow can help clients pay for the repayment.
-Ensuring they can begin allocation funds for this repayment helps reduce overall financial stress.
+For clients with unsettled debt and no plan to pay those debts down, building cash flow can help pay for the necessary repayment.
+Ensuring they can begin allocating funds for this repayment helps reduce overall financial stress.

 #6 Investment Strategy